Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Troubleshooting: Technical Support Desk

-Getting Started: Initial Setup of the Common ID “UTokyo Account”
+Getting Started: Initial Setup of the Common ID “UTokyo Account”, etc

-“UTokyo Account” is the account used for logging in to UTokyo’s IT systems, such as Zoom and ITC-LMS (which are explained later).
-Its username is also called “Common ID.”
+“UTokyo Account” is a university-wide account used for logging in to UTokyo’s IT systems, such as Zoom and UTOL (which are explained later).

 The following is an explanation of the UTokyo Account’s initial setup procedure.
 Please read this section carefully, as it is an important procedure necessary for using UTokyo’s systems.

-- Receive the “Notification regarding password for the UTokyo Account,” which includes your initial password, from your faculty, and graduate school.
-Faculty members who need it for classes should receive the notification, but if not, please contact your department’s office.
+1. You will receive the “Notification regarding password for the UTokyo Account”, which will include your initial password from your faculty or graduate school.
+Faculty members who need it for classes should receive the notification, but if you have not, please contact the relevant office of your faculty/graduate school.

-- Please log in to the UTokyo Account User Menu with the username and password indicated in the notification.
+2. Please log in to the UTokyo Account User Menu with the username and password indicated on the notification.

-At this point, you will be able to log in to UTokyo’s systems including UTAS, which is used to input syllabi and grades. (*For information on how to use UTAS, please check with your department’s academic affairs office, or log in to UTAS, then click “Other” in the menu at the top of the screen and download the manual from the “Download Center.”)
+At this point, you will be able to log in to UTokyo’s systems including UTAS, which is used to input syllabi and grades. (* For information on how to use UTAS, please check the academic affairs office of your faculty/graduate school, or log in to UTAS, then click “Other” in the menu at the top of the screen and download the manual from the “Download Center”.)

-The MFA is a security process in which users prove their identity by at least two pieces of evidence.
-In addition to passwords, users are asked to verify their identity via SMS, authentication applications, and other methods when signing in to their accounts.
+Multi-factor authentication (MFA) is a security process in which users prove their identity using at least two pieces of evidence.
+In addition to passwords, users are asked to verify their identity via SMS, authentication applications, or other methods when signing into their accounts.
+MFA improves security by reducing the possibility of someone being able to sign in to your account even if your password is known to someone else for some reason.

 Using Zoom

-Zoom is a simultaneous interactive web conferencing system, and is one of the most frequently used tools in online classes.
-There are other conferencing systems that perform similar functions, but if there is no particular reason, we recommend you use Zoom as it is a familiar tool for students.
+Zoom is a simultaneous interactive web conferencing system and is one of the most frequently used tools in online classes.
+There are other conferencing systems that perform similar functions, but if there are no particular reasons, we recommend you use Zoom as it is a familiar tool for students.

 Signing in to Zoom

-The University of Tokyo has a license agreement with Zoom, and by signing in and using it, you can hold meetings with a maximum capacity of 300 participants and for a 30-hour duration.
+UTokyo has a license agreement with Zoom, and allowing you to hold meetings with a maximum capacity of 300 participants and for a 30-hour duration by signing in with your account.

-- Go to the UTokyo Zoom page (please note that this is a Zoom sign-in page for UTokyo members only, and is not a regular Zoom sign-in page).
+1. Go to the UTokyo Zoom page (please note that this is a Zoom sign-in page for UTokyo members only and is not the regular Zoom sign-in page).

-Troubleshooting guide: When you cannot see the page that says "UTokyo Zoom" after clicking on the link above.
+Help: If you cannot see the page that says “UTokyo Zoom” after accessing the link above

-- Unless you have already signed in to your UTokyo Account, the sign-in page will be displayed.
+3. Unless you have already signed in, the UTokyo Account sign-in page will be displayed.
 Please sign in.

-- If you see “Licensed” with your Common ID after clicking the icon in the top right corner of the Zoom settings page (a human silhouette or a profile picture that you have set up), you have successfully signed into Zoom with your UTokyo account.
+4. If you see “Licensed” with your Common ID after clicking the icon in the top right corner of the Zoom settings page (a human silhouette or a profile picture that you have set up), you have successfully signed into Zoom with your UTokyo Account.

 Creating a Meeting Room

-Below are the steps for setting up a Zoom meeting room.
+Steps below are for setting up a Zoom meeting room.

-- Sign in to Zoom, and click “Schedule a Meeting” in the top right corner.
+1. Sign in to Zoom and click “Schedule” in the top right corner.

-- Enter the name (title) of the meeting room in the “Topic” field.
+• Enter a name (title) for the meeting room in the “Topic” field.

-- Please be cautious of enabling “Require authentication to join” to restrict access to a meeting room, especially at the beginning of the new semester, because some students have not set up their UTokyo account.
-For more details, please see “Restricting Access to Zoom Meeting Rooms for Online Classes.”
+• Please be careful when enabling “Require authentication to join” to restrict access to a meeting room especially at the beginning of the new semester.
+Some students may not have set up their UTokyo Account.
+For more details, please see “Restricting Access to Zoom Meeting Rooms for Online Classes”.

-- Click “Save.”
+3. Click “Save”.
 You will be directed to a page where you can confirm the details of the meeting room you have set up.
 The meeting room URL will be displayed in the “Invite Link” section.
 Participants can enter the room using this URL.

-The University of Tokyo uses the ITC-LMS learning management system.
-Features of ITC-LMS include distribution of lecture materials, submission of assignments, online examinations, and notification from instructors to students.
-The ITC-LMS is also used for announcing online class URLs to students.
-The following explains how to use the ITC-LMS.
+UTokyo uses the UTOL learning management system.
+Features of UTOL include distribution of lecture materials, submission of assignments, online examinations, and notification from instructors to students.
+The UTOL is also used for announcing online class URLs to students.
+The following explains how to use the UTOL.

 Opening the Course Page

-When you log in to the ITC-LMS, the “Course Schedule” timetable screen will be displayed.
+When you log in to the UTOL, the “Timetable” screen will be displayed.
 The courses you will teach should already be displayed.
 By clicking on each course, you will be taken to the individual course page, where you can perform the following operations.

 Troubleshooting guide: When your courses are not displayed

-- Course information is registered in the ITC-LMS approximately one month before the start of the course.
-Before that time, it will not be displayed.
+• Course information is registered in the UTOL approximately one month before the start of the course.
+It will not be displayed before that time.

-- Courses are automatically registered through the Academic Affairs System (UTAS) link, and by default, only courses in UTAS where you are registered as the instructor will be displayed.
-In addition to the automatic registration through the linkage, faculty members who are already registered as instructors can manually add other instructors using the procedures described on the “[ITC-LMS] How to add instructors, administrative staff or students to a course on ITC-LMS. (for Academic Staff)” page.
+• Courses are automatically registered through the Academic Affairs System (UTAS) link, and by default, only courses in UTAS where you are registered as the instructor will be displayed.
+In addition to the automatic registration through the linkage, faculty members who are already registered as instructors can manually add other instructors using the procedures by adding a course participant.

-The basic rule for announcing the online class URL to students is to use the “Online course information” section at the top of the ITC-LMS course page.
+The basic rule for announcing online class URLs to students is to use the “Online course information” section at the top of the UTOL course page.
 The editing screen will open when you click the edit button (pencil icon) on the right of the “Online course information” section.
 On this page, you can enter all the information.

 After you have finished entering information, click the “Proceed to Confirmation Screen” button at the bottom, then click “Register” to submit your information.

-For further details on announcing the online class URL, please see the “How to Announce Online Class URL (for Faculty Members)” page.
+For further details on announcing the online class URLs, please see the “How to Announce Online Class URL (for Faculty Members)” page.

-- Information notices: This feature allows instructors to contact students.
-Depending on the student’s settings, the message will be sent by email or LINE.
+• Information notices: This feature allows instructors to contact students.
+Depending on the student’s settings, the message will be sent by email, LINE, or UTokyo Slack.

-- Messages from students: This feature allows students to contact instructors.
-By default, messages are sent to the email address registered in the staff directory, but this can be changed in the upper right corner under “Settings.”
+• Messages: This feature allows course participants to contact each other.
+By default, messages from other participants are sent to the email address registered in the staff directory, but this can be changed from “Settings” in the upper right corner.

-The ITC-LMS functions are similar to other ICT class support tools, but noteworthy is that the system is linked to UTokyo Account and the UTAS for course registration, which makes it quite easy to pass information to “only students of UTokyo” or to “only students enrolled in the course.”
-Furthermore, because ITC-LMS is popular among students, it is highly recommended that it be used for distributing lecture materials and collecting/returning assignments.
+The UTOL functions are similar to other ICT class support tools, but what is noteworthy is that the system is linked to UTokyo Account and the UTAS for course registration, making it quite easy to pass information to “only students of UTokyo” or to “only students enrolled in the course”.
+Furthermore, because UTOL is popular among students, it is highly recommended that it be used for distributing lecture materials and collecting/returning assignments.

 Using UTokyo’s IT Systems

-In addition to the systems described above, the University of Tokyo subscribes to and operates various information systems that can be used for classes, education, and research.
+In addition to the systems described above, UTokyo subscribes to and operates various information systems that can be used for classes, education, and research.

 ECCS Cloud Email (Google Workspace)